Bob’s Favourite Visits

 Mum was intrinsic in choosing the bloodlines.
 She would spend hours at night, in bed, reading the CPBS Stud Books which Joe Gorham snr used to send her every year.
 Mum was a very quiet lady but she had a very logical, analytical mind.
 She also had a devilish sense of humour which you rarely saw.

-At this point I need to thank Paul parents, Keith & Margaret, for their wonderful support.
+At this point I need to thank Paul parents and family, Keith & Margaret, Nicola & Josie and Carol and Mark for their wonderful support.

 I've now included a photo gallery of the FEW photos i have of our first Irish holiday.
 (Thanks to my estranged sister pinching all the slides and not allowing me access to them!)